-Income tax is due from all for-profit business including listed public companies, unlisted public companies, private companies, close corporations, co-operatives, Collective Investment Schemes, Small Business Corporation (s12E), Body Corporates, Share Block Companies, Dormant Companies, and Public Benefit Companies.
+Income tax is due from all for-profit businesses including listed public companies, unlisted public companies, private companies, close corporations, co-operatives, Collective Investment Schemes, Small Business Corporations (s12E), Body Corporates, Share Block Companies, Dormant Companies, and Public Benefit Companies.

 When is it Due?

-Income TAX, like turnover tax, is also paid in 3 returns.
+Income Tax, like turnover tax, is also paid in 3 returns.
 6 months and 12 months into the business’s financial year, a payment must be made based on the estimated income for the business for that period.
-These are referred to as Provisional Tax.
+This is referred to as Provisional Tax.

 Once the financial year ends, the business needs to calculate the actual income tax based on the income made in the year.
 This is then reconciled with the provisional tax.
 If the provisional tax exceeds the calculated tax, the business can apply for a reimbursement.
 Where the opposite is true, the business needs to pay the difference to SARS.

 Income tax rates differ for Trusts, Small Business Corporations, and other businesses.
 Generally, businesses are levied an income tax at a flat rate of 28%.
 Trusts, on the other hand, pay income tax at the rate of 45%.
 Personal Service Providers are taxed at a rate of 33%.
 For Small Business Corporations, income tax is levied as follows:

 |78 151 – 365 000||7% of taxable income above 78 150|